 The Whadjuk people (part of the Noongar language group) have had a close connection with the Fremantle area (Walyalup) for tens of thousands of years.
 This is a place of plentiful resources as well as a place of spiritual meaning where ancestors have walked, camped, hunted and fished, naming the features they saw.

-The Whadjuk people are acknowledged as the traditional owners of the Walyalup area, and their cultural and heritage beliefs are important.
+The Whadjuk people are acknowledged as the Traditional Custodians of the Walyalup area, and their cultural and heritage beliefs are important.

 Walyalup/Fremantle is the country on both banks of the Derbal Yerrigan (Swan River).
 The story of how the land once extended past Rottnest but had been inundated by the sea is one of the oldest oral traditions in human history.
 The mouth of the Swan River is the place where the Wagyl fought the crocodile spirit and used the crocodile’s tail to separate the freshwater from saltwater.